oebinisa/Ansible-Modular-Config-with-Roles/README.md

 ## Introduction

 This is Phase 2 for the Ansible-Config repository.
-It refactors Ansible configuration modularly using roles.
+It refactors Ansible configuration modularly using roles and variables.

 Basic Ansible configuration to set up a 3-tier web application architecture consisting of a load balancer tier (NGiNX), an applicaation tier - two Web servers (Apache webserver), and a database tier (MySQL server).
 All being accessed via a control machine/system.